-- 11. Signs having open and free-standing lettering may be substituted where either types of signs 3, 4, 7 or 8 are permitted and may be of an area 50 percent greater than that area specified for the sign being substituted providing such open letter signs have less than 20 percent of their surface of solid material; the open and free-standing letters are attached to a building wall, solid fence or other permanent structure, or stand upright upon the ground or open frame not more than two feet above ground level. - park of more than eight structures or occupants, there may be a free-standing sign of less than 100 square feet on one side to be used in common, in lieu of the free-standing signs permitted for individual structures or occupants.
+- may be substituted where either types of signs 3, 4, 7 or 8 are permitted and may be of an area 50 percent greater than that area specified for the sign being substituted providing such open letter signs have less than 20 percent of their surface of solid material; the open and free-standing letters are attached to a building wall, solid fence or other permanent structure, or stand upright upon the ground or open frame not more than two feet above ground level. - 12.
+In a planned shopping center or industrial park of more than eight structures or occupants, there may be a free-standing sign of less than 100 square feet on one side to be used in common, in lieu of the free-standing signs permitted for individual structures or occupants.
 There may be one additional such sign for every additional 15 structures or occupants but not exceeding a total of three signs.